asift91/Manual_Migration/option2.md

             ```
             az storage account create -n storageAccountName -g resourceGroupName --sku Standard_LRS --kind StorageV2 -l eastus2euap -t Account
             ```
-            - The storage account name must be in the combination of lowercase and numericals, click on create button as shown above.
+            - The storage account name must be in the combination of lowercase and numerical, click on create button as shown above.
-            - Storage Account is created, can be used to store the onprem data.
+            - Storage Account is created, can be used to store the On-Premise data.
-    - **Backup of on-prem data:**
+    - **Backup of On-Premise data:**
-        - Take backup of onprem data such as moodle, moodledata, configurations and database backup file to a folder.
+        - Take backup of On-Premise data such as moodle, moodledata, configurations and database backup file to a folder.
 For pictorial representation [click here](https://github.com/asift91/Manual_Migration/blob/master/images/folderstructure.png).

         - Moodle and Moodledata
             - Moodle folder consists of site HTML content and Moodledata contains Moodle site data